OpenEvalProject/evals/manuscripts/elife-27369/v2/manuscript.md

 ## Abstract

-10.7554/eLife.27369.001 Bacteria frequently need to adapt to altered environmental conditions.
+Bacteria frequently need to adapt to altered environmental conditions.
 Adaptation requires changes in gene expression, often mediated by global regulators of transcription.
-The nucleoid-associated protein H-NS is a key global regulator in Gram -negative bacteria and is believed to be a crucial player in bacterial chromatin organization via its DNA-bridging activity.
+The nucleoid-associated protein H-NS is a key global regulator in Gram-negative bacteria and is believed to be a crucial player in bacterial chromatin organization via its DNA-bridging activity.
 H-NS activity in vivo is modulated by physico-chemical factors (osmolarity, pH, temperature) and interaction partners.
 Mechanistically, it is unclear how functional modulation of H-NS by such factors is achieved.
 Here, we show that a diverse spectrum of H-NS modulators alter the DNA-bridging activity of H-NS.
 Changes in monovalent and divalent ion concentrations drive an abrupt switch between a bridging and non-bridging DNA-binding mode.
 Similarly, synergistic and antagonistic co-regulators modulate the DNA-bridging efficiency.
 Structural studies suggest a conserved mechanism: H-NS switches between a ‘closed’ and an ‘open’, bridging competent, conformation driven by environmental cues and interaction partners.

 ## Introduction